Stone Fruit Tart – A simple tart made with fresh peaches and plums, all in a homemade tart shell

 Assemble the pie:

-- Remove the dough from the refrigerator and let it sit on the counter for 10 minutes to soften up.
-Preheat oven to 400 degrees.
+- Remove one disc of dough from the refrigerator and let it sit on the counter for 10 minutes to soften up.
+Preheat oven to 400 degrees. (see * note below for what to do with the second disc of dough).

 - Once dough is ready, roll it out into a disk using a rolling pin.
 The dough should be 10½ to 11 inches in diameter.
 Gently fold rolled dough in half and place onto 9-inch tart dish.
 Unfold the dough so that it is covering the dish completely.
 Let the dough lay into the dish so that it is not stretched or pulled.
 Using a rolling pin, push dough into the edges of the tart dish to neatly break off the excess dough.
 Place tart shell in the freezer while you prepare the filling